A Story of Hope

 I Needed to be Needed

-My recovery approach could also be stated in a short sentence – I desperately wanted to feel useful again.
+My recovery approach could be expressed in the following phrase: I wanted to feel useful again.

 I have a positive life outlook, and consider every lived day beyond my TBI as a bonus.
 I can summarise my life perspective following my recovery in a single word – contented.